ronrothjr/blackjack_simulator/README.md

 ## Blackjack Simulator

-console application for running simulations of a blackjack session with specific tests and reporting of stats
+Python console application for running simulations of a blackjack session with specific tests and reporting of stats

 #### How It Works